mplatt/comprehensible/readme.md

 ### Boles/Clifford Comprehensifier

-A function using the findings of Boles and Clifford [^1] to represent data in a visually less ambiguous form using a subset of the Latin alphabet.
+A function using the findings of Boles and Clifford <sup name="a1">[1](#f1)</sup> to represent data in a visually less ambiguous form using a subset of the Latin alphabet.

 E.g.: Represents `f81d4fae-7dec-11d0-a765-00a0c91e6bf6` as `fRAQVvVQubOeofxSpyopWuM`.